 I am a clinical psychologist, psychotherapist, lecturer, and institutional consultant, in private practice in Newton, Massachusetts.
 My clinical background is with adults, adolescents, and children, in private practice, clinics and hospital settings, often in leadership positions.
 I have taught in institutes, graduate schools, and conferences internationally.
 While much of my clinical training is conventional, I have a lifelong interest in the integration of mindfulness and meditation into psychotherapy.
-At age 19 I received jukai initiation in Zen, and have been practicing in the Zen and vipassana traditions for over four and a half decades.
+At age 19 I received jukai initiation in Zen, and have been practicing in the Zen and vipassana traditions for over five decades.

 I received a Masters degree from the University of Chicago where I explored issues of integration of these disciplines.
 After working for a number of years in a children’s psychiatric hospital and more briefly, in an adult facility.
 I earned my doctoral degree at Harvard University’s Laboratory for Human Development, studying comparative (cross-cultural) developmental psychology.
 My doctoral thesis was on the nature of the self among American Buddhists.
 Clinical training continued at Cambridge Hospital/Harvard Medical School, where I remain a part time Lecturer in Psychology in the Department of Psychiatry, Harvard Medical School, at Cambridge Hospital.